Appendix B: Illustrative Examples

 Mike and Jenny

 Mike and Jenny have been dating since high school.
 Mike is now 19 and a student at Michigan Tech.
 Jenny is 16 and is still a student in high school out of state.
 Jenny and Mike stay in touch by emailing, texting, and video chatting online.
 They both post messages and pictures to each other's websites.
 Jenny's little brother Billy walked by Jenny's room and saw Mike's website.
 Billy saw partially nude pictures of his sister, and he told his parents.
 Jenny's parents contacted their local police and prosecuted Mike for sexual exploitation of a minor because Mike had partially nude pictures of Jenny, who is still a minor.
 Did Mike violate the Michigan Tech Sexual and relationship misconduct policy?
-Yes, Mike has committed sexual exploitation, which is prohibited by the Michigan Tech Sexual and relationship misconduct policy.
+Yes, Mike has committed sexual exploitation, which is prohibited by the Michigan Tech’s sexual and/or relationship misconduct policy.
 Jenny is a minor and cannot give effective consent to posting sexually explicit photographs on the internet.
 Mike may also still face prosecution in Jenny's local jurisdiction for sexual exploitation and/or statutory rape as well, depending on the laws of the local jurisdiction.

 Erin and Leif

 Erin and Leif met online.
 Erin is a student at Michigan Tech, and Leif lives in another state.
 They have been talking on the phone and using video chat.
 They have had sexually explicit chat sessions online.
 They have been "sexting" by exchanging sexually explicit text messages with each other.
 Leif agrees to drive up to visit Erin for the weekend.
 He stays in a hotel room off campus.
 When they meet in person for the first time, Erin realizes she is not really attracted to Leif but she does not want to hurt his feelings.
 She goes with Leif on walks, to dinner, and to a party.
 Erin and Leif both drink a lot at the party, and Erin wakes up the next day in Leif's hotel room.
 She knows that they had sex.
-Leif gives Erin a ride back to her dorm room and tries to make plans for that day.
+Leif gives Erin a ride back to her residence hall room and tries to make plans for that day.
 Erin declines and says she has to study for a test.
-Did nonconsensual sexual contact occur?
+Did a violation of the sexual and/or relationship misconduct policy occur?
 This is a difficult case of "he said/she said".
 Erin did not show by words or actions that her feelings for Leif had changed.
 Erin has the right to change her mind regarding sexual activity with Leif, but she must communicate this to Leif.
 Leif did not realize that Erin was no longer interested in a sexual relationship.
 However, Leif is not entitled to sex just because he drove a long distance, rented a hotel room, and paid for dinner.
 Erin may be confused about her feelings, about not being assertive enough, about being taken advantage of while she had been drinking.
-She can receive support and assistance on campus at Counseling and Wellness Services or off campus through Dial Help.
+She can receive support and assistance on campus at Counseling Services or off campus through Dial Help.
 As she does not know Leif very well, and she does not know if protection was used, she may want to seek medical assistance to check for sexually transmitted diseases.